ouspg/tls13tutorial/README.md

         * Calculate the transcript hash
         * Use `key_schedule` function to calculate the keys and use the keys afterward.
         * Implement decrypting function for `CHACHA20_POLY1305_SHA256`.
 You can use [this](https://docs.rs/chacha20poly1305/latest/chacha20poly1305/) dependency (already in project).
-Not the use of sequence counter.
+Note the use of sequence counter!
         * Now you can decrypt and continue finishing the handshake process until the server provides session tickets, and go as far as you like.

 You can also see the documentation of this project in browser.
 Run `cargo doc --open`.
+Documentation and `Display` formatting pull requests are welcome - might even give some points.

 ## Type-Length-Value (TLV) pattern